leehosu01/Ubuntu-second-laptop-as-dual-display-via-network/README.md

 # Ubuntu-dual-display-via-network

-make vnc and xrandr for extend display. without any virture port or additional port. it requires only your current monior port.
+make vnc and xrandr for extend display.

+without any virtual port or additional port.
+It requires only your current monitor port.

 example: 1920x1080 -> 3840x1080 by xrandr and vnc with -clip 3840x1080+1920+0